Ikkyu Sōjun: The Popular Monk from the Japanese Anime “Ikkyu-san”

 The Perception of Incense Passed Down Through Time

-The "Ten Virtues of Incense" poetically and elegantly express the benefits of incense.
-Though composed of only 40 Chinese characters, these verses capture qualities of incense that are still appreciated in modern times.
-It's quite astonishing.
+The “Ten Virtues of Incense” poetically and elegantly express the benefits of incense.
+Though composed of only forty Chinese characters, these verses capture qualities still appreciated in modern times—an enduring testament to Japanese incense (kōdō) culture.